core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 |                        message_3                        |
 |                                                         |
 ~~~~~~~~~~~
-{: artwork-align="center"}
+{: #fig-edhoc-ead-example-1 title="Example of EDHOC Execution with Signaling of Support for KUDOS (Both Peers Support KUDOS)" artwork-align="center"}

-In the example above, the Initiator asks the EDHOC Responder about its support for KUDOS ('ead\_value' = ASK).
-In EDHOC message\_2, the Responder indicates that it supports both the FS and no-FS mode of KUDOS ('ead\_value' = FULL).
-Finally, in EDHOC message\_3, the Initiator indicates that it also supports both the FS and no-FS mode of KUDOS ('ead\_value' = FULL).
-After the EDHOC execution has successfully finished, both peers are aware that they both support KUDOS, in the FS and no-FS modes.
+In the example shown in {{fig-edhoc-ead-example-2}}, the EDHOC Initiator asks the EDHOC Responder about its support for KUDOS ('ead\_value' = ASK).
+In EDHOC message\_2, the Responder indicates that it does not support KUDOS at all ('ead\_value' = NONE).
+Finally, in EDHOC message\_3, the Initiator does not include the KUDOS\_EAD item, since it already knows that using KUDOS with the other peer will not be possible.
+After the EDHOC execution has been successfully completed, the Initiator is aware that the Responder does not support KUDOS, which the two peers are not going to use with each other.

 ~~~~~~~~~~~ aasvg
 EDHOC                                                 EDHOC